Body corporate manager

 - comply with the sections of the regulations relating to the administrative and sinking funds

-- prepare a reconciliation statement, within 21 days after the last day of each month for all accounts including:
+- prepare a reconciliation statement for all accounts within 21 days after the last day of each month, including

 - the financial institution statement showing amounts in and out of the account

-- invoices and other documents showing payments in and out of the account during the month.
+- invoices and other documents showing payments in and out of the account.

 Code of conduct of a body corporate manager